Modern Foreign Language - French

 In order for the pupils to make substantial progress, we encourage staff to deliver a French lesson every week in Key Stage Two.
 It is vital that the children have the opportunity to listen attentively to the spoken language and then show their understanding by joining in and responding.
 This will enable the children to speak in sentences using familiar phrases and basic language structures.

 French is the chosen language to study at St James’ as many of the pupils will continue to deepen their understanding of this language at High School.
-The scheme of work is based largely on the ‘I Languages’ MFL framework.
+The scheme of work is taken from the 'Language Angels' framework.
 This covers oracy, literacy and cultural understanding.

 Language is taught to all children whatever their ability, providing learning opportunities that enable all pupils to make progress.
 Lessons also seek to enhance children’s knowledge and understanding of French culture and traditions and any differences with their own.

 Children are introduced to new topics through oral work, songs, visual prompts, videos, flash cards, games, and role-play.
 Initially, written French is used to reinforce oral-learning only, however in Years 5 and 6 pupils will have some written French activities to complete.
 Songs, stories and games will be used to reinforce learning across the Year groups.

 Where possible, the teacher gives simple instructions in the target language.
 As year groups progress, consolidation is a key part of the curriculum.
 By the end of Year 6 children will have awareness that French is not only spoken in France.